Tips to Help You Stay Safe in the Water

 Learn to swim

 There’s no shame in not knowing how to swim.
 Lots of adults don’t learn to swim later in life—whether it’s because they never got the chance to learn or had a traumatic experience as a child.
 Learning to swim can help save your life and those around you!
-Check out our adult swim lessons.

 Don’t’ use air-filled or foam toys